 Presenters: Brenda Rea, MD, DrPH, PT, RD and Regan Stiegmann, DO, MPH

-Webinar presenters Brenda Rea and Regan Stiegmann will share stories of how Lifestyle Medicine-based practices have been successfully integrated into various residency education programs.
-In addition, the presenters will discuss how they personally apply the concepts of Lifestyle Medicine into their own lives.
+Synopsis: Webinar presenters Brenda Rea and Regan Stiegmann shared stories of how Lifestyle Medicine-based practices have been successfully integrated into various residency education programs.
+In addition, the presenters discussed how they personally apply the concepts of Lifestyle Medicine into their own lives.

 - Teaching Doctors to Practice Value-Based Health Care and Population Health Management: The Lifestyle Medicine Education Collaborative